 The timeline outlines general timeframes for both a fall and spring renewal timeline.
 In some cases, the Institute will request a spring renewal timeline for some charters due for renewal in the following school year.
 If a charter is requesting an expansion or other material changes, please reach out to the Institute's Chief Counsel, Managing Director of School Evaluation, and Program Analyst.
 If the charter is seeking facilities funding and needs an initial renewal determination before the end of the calendar year, please also contact us to ensure we create a renewal timeline that could be supportive.
-Contact information for Institute staff members can be found the Institute's 'Who We Are' page.
+Contact information can be found at the Institute's About Us page.